ddyankov28/Python-for-Data-Science/README.md

 ##  🐍 `Python-1-DataTable` 🐍
 -   🐼 What is `Pandas`and how to use it
 -   📄 How read from files, display and manipulate data
+-   📊 How to use Data Visualization libs

 > [!TIP]
 > Useful resources